 This was most often at times in a game when his team needed to do all they could to score a goal.
 Putting himself in the position to receive the ball from the set piece enabled him to score all those goals.

-It’s pretty rare to see, but it does happen.
-Sometimes a goalkeeper will literally kick the ball from their own penalty area all the way to the other end of the field into the other team’s goal.
+Although it’s pretty rare to see, sometimes a goalkeeper will literally kick the ball from their own penalty area all the way to the other end of the field into the other team’s goal.

-The times this happens are often on an unusually windy day and the ball just gets carried by the wind much further than the opposing team expects and the ball goes over everyone’s head into the goal.
+The times this leads to a goal are often on an unusually windy day, and the ball just gets carried by the wind much further than the opposing team expects.
+The ball goes over everyone’s head into the opposition goal.

-Alternatively, you may see the ball bounce much higher or further than expected once the goalkeeper’s initial kick has hit the ground, and it takes everyone by surprise and goes into the opposition’s goal.
+Alternatively, you may see the ball bounce much higher or further than expected once the goalkeeper’s initial kick has hit the ground.
+This surprises everyone, and the ball ends up in the opposition’s goal.

 This situation usually involves not just an unusual result from the goalkeeper’s kick but also relies on the opposing team’s players, particularly their goalkeeper, to be out of position compared to where they probably should have been.